 Canada should draw inspiration from Japan’s strategy.
 We have been too reactive in the way that we address the systemic challenges that the global economy is facing.
 We need to be more strategic and proactive, especially in the Indo-Pacific region.
 The region’s openness is of vital importance to Canada as well, especially as we seek to diversify our trade and reduce (to some degree) our economic dependence on the United States.

-Abe and Trudeau’s offered some good news — they “discussed their shared vision for maintaining a free and open Indo-Pacific region based on the rule of law.”
+Abe and Trudeau’s meeting over the weekend offered some good news — they “discussed their shared vision for maintaining a free and open Indo-Pacific region based on the rule of law.”
 However, it is disappointing that the only FOIP-related initiative announced was a renewal of Canada’s “periodic deployments, over a two-year period, of Canadian Armed Forces aircraft, ships, and personnel under Operation NEON — a multinational surveillance initiative to counter North Korea’s maritime sanctions evasion.”